 |Undescended testis||The testis can be palpated in the inguinal canal or intra-abdominally visualized by other means such as ultrasonography, and the gubernaculum is normally attached between the lower border of the tunica vaginalis and scrotum.|

-Laboratory investigations are not needed unless the patient has bilateral undescended testicles.
+Laboratory investigations are not needed unless the patient has bilateral undescended testes.
 In this case, karyotyping is indicated to exclude a female karyotype with adrenogenital syndrome.

-Patients with a non-palpable unilateral undescended testis should undergo ultrasonography, magnetic resonance imaging or laparoscopy to determine the presence and structure of the testis.
+Patients with a nonpalpable unilateral undescended testis should undergo ultrasonography, MRI, or laparoscopy to determine the presence and structure of the testis.

-Ultrasonography has good sensitivity and specifity for detection of an inguinal undescended testicle but might prove to be more difficult for intra-abdominal testicles.
-Magnetic resonance imaging can visualize non-palpable intra-abdominal testicles but laparoscopy is recommended because it can be both diagnostic and therapeutic.
+Ultrasonography has good sensitivity and specificity for detection of an inguinal undescended testis but can prove to be more difficult for intra-abdominal testes.
+Magnetic resonance imaging can visualize nonpalpable intra-abdominal testicles but laparoscopy is recommended, as it can be both diagnostic and therapeutic.

-Treatment of undescended testis is dependent mainly on the location of the testis.
-The first step is wait and see until the infant is six months old because as we have explained, 4 out of 5 patients might have spontaneous descent.
+The treatment of undescended testis is dependent mainly on its location.
+The 1st step is to wait and see until the infant is 6 months old, as 4 out of 5 patients experience spontaneous descent.

-The next step in the management of inguinal testis that is palpable is to prescribe hormonal therapy.
-Either human chorionic gonadotropin or gonadotropin releasing hormone can be used as both of them lead to increased testosterone production by Leyding cells of the testis.
+The next step in the management of an inguinal testis that is palpable is hormonal therapy.
+Either human chorionic gonadotropin or gonadotropin-releasing hormone can be used, as both lead to increased testosterone production by Leydig cells of the testis.
 Increased testosterone production is thought to be responsible for the descent of the testis in some patients.

-At one year of life, if the testis is not yet in the scrotum, hormonal therapy is deemed to be unsuccessful and surgical treatment is indicated.
-Surgical treatment involves an orchidopexy in which the testis is fixated to the scrotum.
+At 1 year of life, if the testis is not yet in the scrotum, hormonal therapy is deemed to be unsuccessful and surgical treatment is indicated.
+Surgical treatment involves an orchidopexy in which the testis is fixed to the scrotum.

-Patients with non-palpable intra-abdominal testis are recommended to undergo a laparoscopy which is both diagnostic and therapeutic.
-During laparoscopy, the testis should be identified and fixated to the scrotum.
-Success rate of laparoscopic orchidopexy is 90%.
+It is recommended that patients with nonpalpable intra-abdominal testis undergo a laparoscopy that is both diagnostic and therapeutic.
+During laparoscopy, the testis should be identified and fixated on the scrotum.
+The success rate of laparoscopic orchidopexy is 90%.

-Unfortunately, a significant proportion of patients with previous history of cryptorchidism develop subfertility.
-Additionally, men with previous history of cryptorchidism have a 32-fold increase in risk of testicular malignancy in the affected testicle.
+Unfortunately, a significant proportion of patients with a previous history of cryptorchidism develop subfertility.
+Additionally, men with a previous history of cryptorchidism have a 32-fold increase in the risk of testicular malignancy in the affected testicle.
 This risk is highest for intra-abdominal testicles.